-The average amount for the O Shot® is one tube of blood, or 10 mLs.
+The average amount for the treatment is one tube of blood, or 10 mLs.
 In the scalp you can require 20 mLs or more.

 How long will it last?

-You will get almost immediate results from the O Shot® and it can last for years.
+You will get almost immediate results and it can last for years.
 However, you will continue to age.
 If you find your symptoms returning at some point it is perfectly fine to retreat.
 The hair takes around 4 weeks for the cells to regenerate, and often a second scalp treatment is recommended at that time for optimal results.

 How does my lifestyle effect the outcome of the PRP results?

 The better your quality of life, the better your overall wel-lbeing, the better the outcome.